demo-org1-rn/git-colab-demo/README.md

 # git-colab-demo
-This is a demo file repo
+This is a demo repo for git

 Very important inforamtion about this repo.
 There are lots of useful files in this repo.